BitBelle/JS-Practice/objects+arrays/README.md

 console.log(allFruits);
 ```

-8. join() - joins array elements to a string
+8. join() -  takes an array of items (like strings or numbers) and combines them into one single string, using a separator that one specifies.

 ```javascript
 let fruits = ["Banana", "Orange", "Apple", "Mango"];